vitalk/mixins/README.md

 # mixins

 A python module that contains a useful mixins.
-Sadly now it contains only user authentication mixin.
+It include user authentication mixin and user activation mixin.

 ## UserMixin